bcgov/ExchangeLabOps/README.md

 For developer specific resources, [please see the DevHub](http://developer.gov.bc.ca)

+# This is a test
+The snippet will be after this.

+{% snipit.md %}

+The snippet will be before this.

 # More About Us

 We are here to improve people's lives, address the province's priorities and improve the public's experience of government.
 To do this we work with program areas across government and we: